Content update: October 2022

 The size of trees at the time of planting also needs to be carefully considered.
-While it is desirable for advanced specimens to be selected, this needs to be balanced with the particular soil conditions and the ability for an advanced tree to become established.
-In some areas where there is poor drainage, subsurface drainage is recommended.
-In other areas trees should be planted on low mounds in order to improve drainage.
+While it is desirable for advanced specimens to be selected, this needs to be balanced with the particular soil conditions, drainage requirements and the ability for an advanced tree to become established.

-In more informal plantings such as the loose lines of Eucalypts in the open campus green and the areas of informal parkland, plants of different sizes can be planted at the same time.
+In more informal areas plants of different sizes can be planted at the same time.
 Advanced specimens provide immediate visual impact while smaller plants can become established over time.
 This method of planting allows for failures over time, especially of the more advanced stock, without causing major visual impact.

-As many species as possible should be obtained locally, with plants for the Indigenous Woodland being of local seed provenance.
+As many species as possible should be obtained locally, prioritising local seed provenance.